publiccodenet/illustrations/README.md

 ## Values and principles

-The cultural values of the Foundation For Public Code are:
+The cultural values of the Foundation for Public Code are:

 * Open
 * Quality